Published by Christina Riley. Last Updated on June 20, 2023.

 There are no public beach accesses in Duck, at the time of writing.

-If you’re driving from the north, Southern Shores will be the first town in the Outer Banks that you’ll see after crossing the Wright Memorial Bridge.
+If you’re driving from the north, Southern Shores will be the first of the Outer Banks towns that await after crossing the Wright Memorial Bridge.

 This is primarily a residential community.
 So to access these beaches, you will need to live or vacation there.
 And as one of the first planned developments on the Outer Banks, Southern Shores is a beautiful place to visit.

-Some of the most popular things to do in Southern Shores are playing a round of golf at Duck Woods, waterskiing, and grabbing a dozen bagels from one of our favorite Outer Banks restaurants, Barrier Island Bagels.
+Some of the most popular things to do in Southern Shores are playing a round of golf at Duck Woods and waterskiing.

 Bonus Tip: For those folks driving from northern spots to the Outer Banks, make a pit stop in Grandy at Weeping Radish.
 It’s North Carolina’s oldest microbrewery and they make some pretty amazing food to go along with an IPA, stout, or whatever style you like!
 We interviewed owner Uli Bennewitz for NC Travel Chat and learned all about his story (and more).